Tiled Development Update

 Feedback Welcome

-If you're interested in trying any of these features, please install a daily build or compile Tiled from the master
+If you're interested in trying any of these features, please install a

-branch.
-Your feedback is welcome and will help polishing up Tiled for the next feature release!
+help polishing up Tiled for the next feature release!

 Finally, if you enjoy using Tiled and would like to help speeding up its development in general, please consider making a small weekly donation through gittip.
 When just 100 Tiled users would tip an average of $2.50 a week, this would allow me to spend a full day a week on moving Tiled forward!